 Share Entertaining Costs.

 If you are a social eater, consider inviting friends and family over for a potluck luncheon.
-Everyone brings one dish and you each person can enjoy the other people's meals.
-If you like to each out at lunch time, try bagging a fun lunch for two and sharing it with a friend, so you help them also save money.
+Everyone brings one dish, and each person can enjoy the other people's meals.
+If you like to reach out at lunchtime, try bagging a fun lunch for two and sharing it with a friend, so you also help them save money.

 Look for FREE Entertaining Activities.

 Kids entertain easily.
 Check your local paper for activities to take the kids.
 Or better yet, get your kids into nature.
-Find a hiking trail to take your them when they just need to get out.
+Find a hiking trail to take them when they just need to get out.
 Visit our low-cost date night tips post for a list of activities.

 Quit habits that cost money.